 Note: A grade of C- is not a qualifying grade for major, minor, Gen Ed, or College Basic distribution credit.
 For further information see UF's Grading Policy.

-FINAL PAPER DESCRIPTION
+FINAL PROJECT DESCRIPTION

-The final paper is an opportunity for you to learn more about a topic you are interested in!
-For this semester's final paper, you will need to prepare a well-rounded overview on a topic of your choosing.
-Your paper should ask questions like:
+The final project is an opportunity for you to learn more about a topic you are interested in!